jacobquirke/100-days-of-code/log.md

 **Today's Progress** Received another two certifications from freeCodeCamp.
 I feel like I'm cheating because I don't know what I'm doing entirely.
 I just need to keep trying and working hard and not try to cut corners.
 I've seen my first back-end work.
 Feels like learning JavaScript for the first time - I couldn't see how it could be useful as it's just the basic skills rather than using it in the real world so far.
 I will get there.

 **Thoughts** I haven't got around to my client project today.
 I've been too excited by progressing to becoming a full stack developer.
 There's so much to learn but I need to remember to become a true expert in HTML/CSS and JavaScript (and Front-end libraries like Bootstrap, React, Angular & Vue).

+### Day 17: 20 October 2019: Sunday

+**Today's Progress** Ridiculously productive day of building my website (rebuild) to fit the branding I want.
+I love it so far.
+Dip my toe into some PHP & Python (maybe SQL if there's time - probably not).
+I want to learn so much but know I need to focus on strengthening my front-end skills.

+**Thoughts** It's been a great weekend.
+Really tough at points in learning npm and Node.js but it's like all things - a slow grind.